If you ask us, every cheese is special, but we’d be hard-pressed

 knit closed by hand.

-Traditional mozzarella uses Stracciatella di bufala,
+Traditional burrata uses Stracciatella di bufala,

-cheese and cream in Italy, as filling.
-This Stracciatella cheese filling is a
+cheese, and cream in Italy, as filling.
+This stracciatella cheese filling is a

 special kind of stretched curd, like a fancy Italian cheese curd.
 BelGioioso, a